Cutting the Cord: Alternatives to Cable TV

 If your favorite shows aren’t streamed online for free, technology has also presented some very legit alternatives to cable TV, at much lower prices.

-- Roku: a nifty little streaming device optimized to stream Netflix, Amazon, Hulu, and 750+ channels in 1080p HD on your television.
-It costs less than $100 (one-time purchase fee equivalent to about a month of cable), and there are no monthly subscription fees.
+- Roku: a nifty little streaming device optimized to stream Netflix, Amazon, Hulu, and 750+ channels in 1080p HD with 4K upscaling on your television.
+It costs just over $100 (one-time purchase fee equivalent to about a month of cable), and there are no monthly subscription fees.
 Also supports Netflix, Huluplus, and Amazon Instant Video.

 - Netflix: there’s still no better/cheaper way to stream movies and binge watch your favorite TV shows. $7.99 per month (either streaming or DVD), and first month is free.